Sponsor and status

 Length: 7 pages

-This bill was introduced on July 27, 1994, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 27, 1994, in a previous session of Congress, but it did not receive a vote.

 Jul 27, 1994

 A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.